Professional Liability (including corporate director and officer, audit / accounting, and legal)

 We identify what factors are at the heart of a company’s failure, including misappropriation of corporate assets and opportunities, and intentional, reckless or negligent breaches of fiduciary, contractual or other duties.
 Our well-regarded forensics area includes investigations into RICO, the Lanham Act and other statutory torts, fraud and misrepresentation, securities fraud, fraudulent transfers and other bankruptcy court causes of action.
 Many of our lawyers also have backgrounds as accountants, certified fraud examiners and MBA's, which provides our clients with a broad spectrum and depth of experience in tackling these issues.

 Diamond McCarthy trial lawyers are known for cases with important and long-ranging legal repercussions, often involving issues of first impression before the courts.
-The Firm currently represents the Chapter 11 bankruptcy Trustee for Dreier, LLP, in its bankruptcy proceedings pending in the Southern District of New York (the Trustee appointed by the U.S. Department of Justice was a Diamond McCarthy, LLP partner in its NY office).
-This prominent case involves the Ponzi scheme perpetrated by lawyer Marc Dreier and is one of the largest Ponzi /fraud scheme case(s) involving the legal profession in U.S. history.
-The fraudulent scheme involves losses to hedge fund investors and others of more than $750 million.
-Diamond McCarthy’s representation of the Trustee includes the prosecution of many high profile lawsuits against the recipients of fraudulent transfers and preferences, often involving legal issues of first impression before the federal courts.
-Currently, there are two appeals pending before the U.S. Court of Appeals for the Second Circuit.
-Other litigation arising out of the Dreier matter has involved complex financial, banking, insurance and bankruptcy issues.
-Diamond McCarthy has been successful in reaching settlements to date in the tens of millions of dollars and continues to prosecute numerous litigations seeking further recoveries.
-In addition, our representation in the case has pioneered new roads challenging the complex issues facing the intersection of criminal and civil government forfeiture proceedings, SEC Receivership and bankruptcy proceedings.
-The firm’s work in the Dreier case has resulted in one of the largest and most successful coordination agreements between a bankruptcy estate trustee and the United States government involving asset seizure and forfeitures in U.S. history.
+One example includes the Firm's representation of the Chapter 11 bankruptcy Trustee for Dreier, LLP, in a bankruptcy proceeding in the Southern District of New York.
+This prominent case involved the Ponzi scheme perpetrated by lawyer Marc Dreier and was one of the largest Ponzi/fraud scheme case(s) involving the legal profession in U.S. history.
+The fraudulent scheme involved losses to hedge fund investors and others of more than $750 million.
+Diamond McCarthy’s representation of the Trustee included the prosecution of many high profile lawsuits against the recipients of fraudulent transfers and preferences, often involving legal issues of first impression before the federal court, including two appeals argued before the U.S. Court of Appeals for the Second Circuit.
+Other litigation arising out of the Dreier case involved complex financial, banking, insurance and bankruptcy issues.
+Diamond McCarthy was successful in reaching settlements in the tens of millions of dollars in these matters.
+Our representation in this case pioneered new roads challenging the complex issues facing the intersection of criminal and civil government forfeiture proceedings, SEC Receivership and bankruptcy proceedings.
+The firm’s work in the Dreier case resulted in one of the largest and most successful coordination agreements between a bankruptcy estate trustee and the United States government involving asset seizure and forfeitures in U.S. history.

 The Firm also currently represents the Chapter 11 Trustee for Howrey, LLP, in its bankruptcy proceedings pending in the Northern District of California (the Trustee appointed by the U.S. Department of Justice was Allan Diamond, a Diamond McCarthy, LLP partner in its Houston and New York offices).
 This prominent case involves the bankruptcy of one of the largest, if not the largest, law firm bankruptcies in U.S. history in which the debtor, Howrey, LLP, had offices in more than eight countries and many cities across the United States.
 While early in the bankruptcy proceedings, the case already has had to address issues of first impression involving a law firm’s operations while insolvent and is expected to involve a plethora of third party and contingency fee litigation issues.